SigNoz/signoz.io/blog/2022-04-28-opentelemetry-vs-prometheus.md

 ## What is OpenTelemetry?

-OpenTelemetry is a set of API, SDKs, libraries, and integrations that is aiming to standardize the generation, collection, and management of telemetry data(logs, metrics, and traces).
+OpenTelemetry is a set of API, SDKs, libraries, and integrations that aims to standardize the generation, collection, and management of telemetry data(logs, metrics, and traces).
 OpenTelemetry is a Cloud Native Computing Foundation project created after the merger of OpenCensus(from Google) and OpenTracing(from Uber).
+[CNCF](https://www.cncf.io/) is the same foundation which incubated Kubernetes too.

-The data you collect with OpenTelemetry is vendor-agnostic and can be exported in many formats.
+OpenTelemetry provides a vendor-agnostic method of collecting telemetry data.
 Telemetry data has become critical to observe the state of distributed systems.
 With microservices and polyglot architectures, there was a need to have a global standard.
 OpenTelemetry aims to fill that space and is doing a great job at it thus far.

 <figure data-zoomable align='center'>
     <img src="/img/blog/2021/08/opentelemetry_architecture-min.webp" alt="OpenTelemetry Architecture"/>